STEP 1: “JOIN THE NETWORK!”

 - Free access to the training material at the KROS Website addressing a variety of road safety topics.

 - During the life cycle of the project there will be training workshops on the use of the training material where teachers can participate.
 These workshops will have the form of a webinar or on spot training at selected schools.
-Moreover, 2 training events are planned to take place in Spain and Austria in 2020 as well as a Summer School in Athens in July 2020.
+Moreover, 2 Multiplier events are planned to take place in Spain and Austria in 2020 as well as a Summer School in Athens in July 2020.

 STEP 3: TEACH ROAD SAFETY!